 - Developed protocols for underwater videography of trout for improved rainbow trout population surveys in remote streams;

 - Removed over 20,000 non-native aquatic species in Santa Margarita River and San Mateo Creek headwaters;

 - Performed engineering studies and design to enable fish passage through a major barrier on Santa Margarita River upstream of Camp Pendleton;

 - Installed weather station and agricultural irrigation upgrades in upper San Luis Rey watershed for improved groundwater recharge and habitat protection of Pauma Creek;

 - Preserved a rare native trout population of steelhead descent in Coldwater Creek (key regional stronghold) through invasive vegetation and barrier removal and population genetic studies;

 - Launched Phase 1 of a complex fish passage barrier at Interstate 5 on Trabuco Creek in the San Juan Creek watershed;

 - Established fundamentals for an effective coastal salmonid monitoring plan in San Diego and Orange Counties;

 - Continued to engage the 20+ state and federal agencies, NGOs, Tribal Nations and other stakeholders of the South Coast Steelhead Coalition in recovery of endangered Southern California steelhead.

 The South Coast Steelhead Coalition (formerly known as the SanDOC Coalition) is focused on endangered Southern California Steelhead recovery in San Diego and Orange Counties.
-The Coalition’s work is guided by NOAA’s 2012 Southern California Steelhead Recovery Plan and is implemented collaboratively by participating non-profits, government agencies and other regional stakeholders.
+The Coalition’s work is guided by the National Marine Fisheries Service’s 2012 Southern California Steelhead Recovery Plan and is implemented collaboratively by participating non-profits, government agencies and other regional stakeholders.